amplication/docs/docs/getting-started/first-app.md

 In this page, you can see that the creation of the _Project_ entity hasn't been committed.

-1. In the _commit message_ dialog, write a description of the changes you're committing, for example: "Added Project Entity and Manager and Admin roles".
+1. In the _commit message_ dialog, write a description of the changes you're committing.
+For example: "Added Project Entity and Manager and Admin roles".
 2. Click **Commit Changes**.
 All changes are committed.
 A build of the first version of your app is automatically created!
 3. After the build process completes, click the download icon in the _Generate Code_ row to get a .zip file of your app.
 It is now ready to be deployed anywhere you want. 🚀

-## Taking your app a bit further
+## Step 7 - Taking your app a bit further

 Now that you know how to create entities, commit changes, and build new versions, let's take it a bit further by adding another entity and learning how to compare changes before committing.